 I had heard about David Baldacci before and I had received only words of praise about his writing.
-After rummaging for a while, I did manage to get my hands on this book and it was worth the wait!
-Thriller and mystery novelist have always found a high place in my book and Baldacci is already a part of one of my favourite pages!
+After rummaging for a while, I did manage to get my hands on Book Review: The Innocent by David Baldacci and it was worth the wait!
+Thriller and mystery novelist have always found a high place in my book and Baldacci is already a part of one of my favorite pages!

 Before I provide the review, it is customary to give an outline of the plot.
 It starts with an assassin, Will Robie, on a mission.
 He is hired by a secret organization that works for the United Stated government and is visible to the eyes of only those people with an obnoxiously high pay grade.
 His job profile is to eliminate threats that may prove lethal for his country in future.
 One such mission of his goes haywire after he refuses to pull the trigger after sensing that something was wrong.
 In another part of town, a teenager Julie Getty is left devastated by the inexplicable murder of her parents and is on the run and fate conspires to make the two of them meet.
 Or is just fate?